Ed-Rivera117/edwin_edgar_fabian_Disaster_Site_Resources_Locator/README.md

 # Disaster Site Resources Locator
-First off, the GitHub doesn`t have a lot of commits because we managed all the files using Microsoft Teams before we moved it GitHub.
+First off, the GitHub doesn't have a lot of commits because we managed all the files using Microsoft Teams before we moved it to GitHub.

 Team Members:
  1. Edwin X. Borrero Santiago